 Technical data specified applies to units with standard equipment at an ambient temperature of 25°C and at nominal voltage.
-The temperatures specified are determined in accordance with factory standard following DIN 12880 respecting the recommended wall clearances of 10% of the height, width, and depth of the inner chamber.
+The temperatures specified are determined in accordance with factory standards following DIN 12880 respecting the recommended wall clearances of 10% of the height, width, and depth of the inner chamber.
 All indications are average values, typical for units produced in the series.
-We reserve the right to alter technical specifications at all times.
+We reserve the right to always alter technical specifications.